CS157A-Team39-FAMLOG/project_requirement/Project_Requirement.md

 - Select items purchased and Enter items’ prices
 	- In the Master List, user selects all items that are bought and enters the prices
 	- The items selected as purchased will be deleted from database
-- Calculate the total price + tax
+- Calculate the total price plus tax
+	- The total price including the tax implied will automatically be calculated once the user has finished his/her selection

 &emsp;